- Search Jobs

 BIRI is seeking a magnetic resonance (MR) Physicist with MR pulse sequence programming experience to join our team of researchers, imaging scientists, and physicians to support the technical development of the cutting-edge research in our institute.
 The MR Physicists will have a Research Associate III role within Cedars-Sinai Medical Center, BIRI.

-Under general guidance, the Administrative Research Associate III works closely with PI, providing technical support in large or multi-project oriented labs.
+Under general guidance, the MR Physicist works closely with PI, providing technical support in large or multi-project oriented labs.
 May be requested by PI to take on specific supervisory activities and technical expertise.
 May develop hypothesis and assist in planning steps for the investigative process.
 Will review and remain current on literature as it relates to clinical/research study and creating independent presentations.
 Not responsible for generating grant funds.

 ESSENTIAL JOB DUTIES AND RESPONSIBILITIES: